-The ending balances representing the branch net assets have now been transferred from the branch account back to the respective head office accounts.
-The branch account appears as follows.
+As can be seen the ending balances representing the branch net assets have now been transferred from the branch account back to the respective head office accounts.
+In this case the branch account appears as follows.

-The balance on the branch account is now 57,750 which represents the branch profit for the period.
-This can be verified by drawing up the trading and profit and loss account for the branch.
+As can be seen the balance on the branch account is now 57,750 which represents the branch profit for the period.
+Additionally this can be verified by drawing up the trading and profit and loss account for the branch.

 The amount sold to customers on credit terms is calculated as follows.

 Credit sales = Ending accounts receivable + Cash received - Beginning accounts receivable Credit sales = 6,000 + 45,000 - 5,000 = 46,000

 Cost of Sales

 Cost of sales is calculated as follows.